UChicagoCANONLab/automated-assessment/static-analysis/README.md

 These files thus have the structure: studioURL,module,grade level

 NOTE: See toolchain.txt for an example of how to use this toolchain.
 Below is a description of each step:

+NOTE: Metadata and collected data is contained in the Dropbox folder.

 Data for each module is contained in the folder with that module's name.
 Json files output by run.py will be organized by studio in "json_files_by_studio"